rust-lang/book/nostarch/chapter14.md

 convenient way for Rust developers to install tools that others have shared on *https://crates.io*.
 Note that you can only install packages that have binary targets.
-A *binary target* is the runnable program that is created if the crate has an *src/main.rs* file or another file specified as a binary, as opposed to a library target that isn’t runnable on its own but is suitable for including within other programs.
+A *binary target* is the runnable program that is created if the crate has a *src/main.rs* file or another file specified as a binary, as opposed to a library target that isn’t runnable on its own but is suitable for including within other programs.
 Usually, crates have information in the *README* file about whether a crate is a library, has a binary target, or both.